huijing/huijing.github.io/_drafts/drupal-101-getting-started-with-d8.md

     <pre><code class="language-bash">chmod a+w sites/default</code></pre>
     This command changes the permissions on that folder to allow everyone to write to it.
 4. **Create the services.php and services.yml files**
     According to the [official documentation](https://api.drupal.org/api/drupal/core!INSTALL.txt/8), Drupal should create these files but if it can't it will prompt you to do so.
-If you do get this prompt, make a copy of the `default.services.yml` and the `default.settings.php` file as follows (*assuming you're in the sites > default folder already*):
+If you do get this prompt, it's highly likely that your web server does not have permissions to write to the `sites/default` folder.
+If you don't feel like `chown`-ing anything, just make a copy of the `default.services.yml` and the `default.settings.php` file as follows (*assuming you're in the sites > default folder already*):
     <pre><code class="language-bash">cp default.services.yml services.yml</code></pre>
     <pre><code class="language-bash">cp default.settings.php settings.php</code></pre>
     <p class="no-margin">Modify the permissions of the settings.php file so Drupal can write to it during the setup process.</p>